Why study MSc Economics at Lancaster?

 Topics covered include:

-This course provides an introduction to key concepts, tools, and methods in environmental economics, as well as to several key policy applications of these concepts, tools, and methods.
-You will learn the foundations that cut across environmental issues but you will also be exposed to some in-depth assessments of specific sectors where governments deal with complex decisions to address the market failures at the origin of environmental concerns.
+This module provides an introduction to key concepts, tools, and methods in environmental economics and several key policy applications of these concepts, tools, and methods.
+You will learn the foundations that cut across environmental issues and be exposed to some in-depth assessments of specific sectors where governments make complex decisions to address the market failures at the origin of environmental concerns.

-Many policy discussions about the environment are plagued by conceptual shortcuts, lack of data or appropriate data analysis.
-The course will help you master the tools and methods that are relevant for solving market failures in environmental contexts and apply them to provide rigorous foundations to ground your views on current environmental issues.
-While the course emphasises public interventions (as is traditional in environmental economics), it also discusses the potential contributions of the private sector and individuals.
+Many environmental policy discussions are plagued by conceptual shortcuts, a lack of data, or inappropriate data analysis.
+The course will help you master the tools and methods relevant to solving market failures in environmental contexts and apply them to provide rigorous foundations to ground your views on current environmental issues.
+While the course emphasises public interventions (as is traditional in environmental economics), it also discusses the private sector's and individuals' potential contributions.

 This module equips you with the latest skills in data science, financial econometrics and quantitative finance to analyse and model asset price dynamics using techniques at the research frontier in these areas, including the work with high-frequency data, relevant for the job market (especially in Quants) and the MSc dissertation streams.